 In Power BI Service, Go to the workspace -> Select Access -> Add email ids of users that the report need to be shared with -> Set the type to ‘Viewer’ -> Click on Add.

 Note: Make sure that you only give ‘read only’ permissions while added users to the workspace.
-For this example I have give users the ‘Viewer’ permission.
+For this example, I have given users the ‘Viewer’ permission.

 Now, Let’s test if the RLS is working.